 Increasing your LSA budget does not create more leads.
 It simply ensures you are eligible to receive the leads that already exist.

-This is one of the same issues seen in common LSA mistakes that hurt roofing performance.
+This is one of the issues seen in common LSA mistakes that hurt roofing performance.

 The Real Constraint: There Are Only So Many LSA Leads